 Colonel Hall: Looking at the photograph, Never cross my mind to mentally use kickboxing gloves to preset my wrists.
 How did you ever consider comparing the baseball swing vs. golf swing?

-Boatright: That was a technique my grandfather, H.Q.
+Boatright: That was a technique my grandfather, Hemingway Quinn (H.Q.)
 Boatright, taught me in setting up my baseball swing and later in my golf swing sequence.
 He believed that the baseball swing and golf swing were essentially the same swing.
 I have a super imposed photo comparing the wrist action in the golf swing to that of the baseball swing.
-The baseball swing was virtually the golf swing, but in a horizontal position.
-The challenge and obstacle facing the golfers he taught me was transitioning from a ball on the ground, or home plate, to a ball that is waist-high in baseball in a strike zone.:
+The baseball swing was virtually the golf swing, but in a horizontal preset position.
+The challenge and obstacle facing the golfers he taught me was transitioning from a ball on the ground, or home plate, to a ball that is waist-high in baseball in a strike zone:

 Question No. 5

 Colonel Hall– The transitioning maneuver of presetting the wrists was a key in my golf swing sequence also.
 Without the preset, I wouldn’t have been able to determine that I had a correct golf swing sequence set up or on the correct swing plane.
 How did you establish your transition maneuver?

 Boatright– I focus on my left thumb and my left Ulna Radial Styloid Processes to perform the PALMER Technique to perform what I refer to as Palmerflex back toward my right elbow.
 I took out of my backpack another laminated page illustrating the preset wrist technique, shown below.

 Colonel Hall– This is the very similar to the mental image and maneuver that I wanted to set up in my wrists before I took my left thumb or stick to the top of my swing.
 But I never seen a super imposed photograph like this of the wrist action in the golf swing compared to the wrist action in the baseball swing before, in this manner.
 They are actually the same.